Mcap -- BTC -- ETH -- SOL -- BNB -- XRP -- F&G -- View Market

 How articles are written

-Guides, comparisons, opinion pieces, and long-form analysis carry Jacob’s byline.
-Jacob writes, edits, or substantially rewrites every article published under his name.
+Guides, comparisons, opinion pieces, and long-form analysis are written by Jacob.
 AI tools may be used for research, outlining, or polishing drafts β€” the same way a human writer might use a search engine, a spellchecker, or an editor β€” but the thinking, the takes, and the final wording are his.

-Daily news coverage β€” the stream of short-to-medium articles about market moves, filings, regulatory developments, on-chain events, and industry news β€” is published under the Best Info Crypto Editorial byline.
-Here’s exactly how those articles are produced:
+Daily news coverage β€” the stream of short-to-medium articles about market moves, filings, regulatory developments, on-chain events, and industry news β€” is drafted with AI assistance and reviewed and edited by Jacob before publication.
+Every one of these articles carries a visible disclosure under the author card saying exactly that.
+Here’s how those articles are produced:

-1. An editor identifies a newsworthy story by monitoring primary sources (SEC/CFTC filings, exchange announcements, on-chain data, press releases) and established crypto news outlets (CoinDesk, The Block, Decrypt, Bloomberg, Reuters).
+1. A newsworthy story is identified by monitoring primary sources (SEC/CFTC filings, exchange announcements, on-chain data, press releases) and established crypto news outlets (CoinDesk, The Block, Decrypt, Bloomberg, Reuters).

 2. An AI drafting tool prepares a first-pass article working from those sources.
 The AI has access to the source material and is prompted to report factually, cite sources, and avoid speculation beyond what the sources support.

-3. A human editor reviews the draft against its sources, fact-checks specific claims (numbers, quotes, dates, entities), edits for accuracy and tone, and publishes.
+3. Jacob reviews the draft against its sources, fact-checks specific claims (numbers, quotes, dates, entities), and edits for accuracy and tone before publication.

-4. Jacob has final editorial responsibility and reviews the workflow output regularly.
-Any opinion or analysis that goes beyond the public sources is flagged as editorial commentary, not news.
+4. Any opinion or analysis that goes beyond the public sources is flagged as editorial commentary, not news.

 We use this model for one reason: honest speed.
 Crypto news often breaks in minutes and matters in hours.
 A small editorial team with AI drafting assistance can cover the day’s stories without either drowning in backlog or padding articles with AI slop.